GlutenFreeToast/Multi-PC-Save-Manager/README.md

 # What Its Doing:
 - Asks if you want to upload or install.
 - [Upload] Copies APPDATA from source PC (Will delete previous backup if it exists.)
-- [Install] Installs the files and folders that are on the flashdrive and the destination PC.
+- [Install] Installs the files and folders that are on the flashdrive AND the destination PC.
+(If you have the same games/programs, they would save in the same structure.)

 # Other Info
 - Batch/CMD file (I'm dumb and it's good enough)